Fiber averaged dynamics associated with the Lorentz force equation: Comparison between the geodesics of the linear connections and

-Let us assume a natural maximal distance $L_0$ between two particles in a bunch.
-For instance, in an accelerator machine $L_0$ could be the diameter of the pipe.
-The averaged model is applicable until the difference $\|{\tilde{x}}^i(t)-{x}^i(t)\|$ is of order $L_0$.
-This can start to happen after a time evolution such that the difference $\|{\tilde{x}}^i(t)-{x}^i(t)\|=L_0$.
-The characteristic time where the averaged model loses validity is:
+In a the application of the theory to the dynamics of a bunch of charged particles in a particle accelerator beam, a natural maximal distance $L_0$ between two particles of the same bunch appears.
+For instance, in an accelerator machine, let $L_0$ be the {\it effective diameter} of the accelerator pipe.
+In such situation the averaged model is not applicable when $|{\tilde{x}}^i(t)-{x}^i(t)|$ is of the order of $L_0$ or larger.
+This can happen after a time evolution such that the difference $\|{\tilde{x}}^i(t)-{x}^i(t)\|=L_0$.
+The characteristic time where the averaged model loses validity is